Dems want to tax high earners to protect Medicare solvency | Politics

 Schumer has described the talks as productive but acknowledged that some issues remain unresolved.

-Energy and environment programs, corporate taxes, IRS budget increases to strengthen tax enforcement, and renewal of soon-to-expire federal subsidies for people buying health insurance under former President Barack Obama's health care law are also under discussion, aides say.
+Energy and environment programmes, corporate taxes, IRS budget increases to strengthen tax enforcement and a renewal of soon-to-expire federal subsidies for people buying health insurance under former President Barack Obama's health care law are also under discussion, aides say.

 It remains uncertain what will emerge from the talks.
-The aides described the latest proposals and status of negotiations only on the condition of anonymity because they were not authorized to disclose the information by name.
+The aides described the latest proposals and status of negotiations only on condition of anonymity because they were not authorised to disclose the information by name.

 The suggestions of progress were emerging seven months after Manchin derailed a roughly USD 2 trillion, 10-year social and environment bill, dealing a stunning blow to a cornerstone of Biden's domestic agenda.